A study by the EIA found that homes built after 2000 were 30% larger on average but consumed roughly the same amount of energy as older homes.

 This type of mortgage is a federally backed loan that enables residential customers to finance eco-friendly upgrades to a single-family home.

-An EEM or green mortgage can either be financed in a new mortgage or refinanced as a separate mortgage.
+An EEM or green mortgage can be financed in a new mortgage or refinanced as a separate one.

-However, unlike most refinances, EEMs are added to the existing mortgage so that property owners don’t have to make two separate payments each month.
+However, unlike most refinances, EEMs are added to the existing mortgage so property owners don’t have to make two separate monthly payments.

-EEMs are available through convention loans, FHA-backed loans, or VA loans.
+EEMs are available through conventional loans, FHA-backed loans, or VA loans.

 Loan requirements will differ between existing homes vs. new construction projects and loan types.